 Dunn Vineyards dates from 1979 when Randall (Randy) and Loralee (Lori) Dunn purchased their original 14-acre property high on the slopes of Howell Mountain and produced their first wine that same year.
-The old home on site was actually used as one of the Stagecoach stops between Pope Valley and the Napa Valley and used to be owned by Chuck Wagner (owner of Caymus Vineyards) and Warren & Barbara Winiarski, the founders of Stag’s Leap Wine Cellars lived here for a short while.
+The property was already planted to Cabernet Sauvignon at the time.
+The home on site dates from 1890; it was used as one of the Stagecoach stops between Pope Valley and Napa Valley and used to be owned by Chuck Wagner (owner of Caymus Vineyards).
+Warren & Barbara Winiarski, the founders of Stag’s Leap Wine Cellars lived here for a short while.
 Today the old home houses their offices.
 This is one of the oldest continuously producing wineries on Howell Mountain; perhaps only Summit Lake Vineyards is older.

 Over the years that we have been working on this project, we have met a number of Howell Mountain vintners who have been influenced by owner Randy Dunn – i.e., he has helped them with their initial winemaking, or provided advice on a particular variety, vineyard layout details or wine-making matters.
 Randy (born in Berkeley, CA) was originally studying Entomology (a branch of Zoology focusing on insects) at UC Davis when he made some home wine with a professor.
 Hooked by the process of making this initial wine, Randy soon switched his major to Enology.
-He took his first job in Napa Valley working for Caymus Winery in 1975 (only three years after Caymus began producing wines and the same year they introduced their iconic Special Selection bottling) through the 1985 harvest.
-When Dunn joined Caymus, the winery was producing less than 10,000 cases of wines a year – by the time Dunn left production had reached 80,000 cases a year.
+He took his first job in Napa Valley working for Caymus Winery in 1975, only three years after Caymus began producing wines and the same year they introduced their iconic Special Selection bottling.
+Randy was their winemaker through the 1985 harvest.
+When Dunn joined Caymus, the winery was producing less than 10,000 cases of wines a year and by the time Dunn left production had reached 80,000 cases a year.
 The 1984 Caymus Cabernet Sauvignon Napa Valley Special Selection was named Wine Spectator’s Wine of the Year in 1989.

 While supporting the efforts of Dunn Vineyards, for years Lori was also extremely involved in helping the local Howell Mountain Elementary School.
 In fact, in 1992 she and Randy founded what has become the much loved annual wine auction, raising money for the school held every June at Charles Krug Winery.
 While the expenses to put on the show each year are high, the money raised from this annual auction over the years has been very impressive.
-Randy and Lori’s children are actively involved in the business; Randy’s stepson Mike, who has his own label Retro Cellars, and daughter Kristina both work for the winery.
+Randy and Lori’s children are actively involved in the business; Randy’s stepson Mike, who has his own label Retro Cellars, is an integral part of Dunn Vineyards.
+And Mike’s son Alex also works at Dunn Vineyards – primarily with the viticultural part of their operations although he puts his artistic talents to use at times including building the Dunn Vineyards gate.

 Dunn Vineyards is located in a very rural part of Howell Mountain; the vineyards are surrounded by native vegetation.
 Randy and Lori purchased 64 acres of additional nearby land in 2004 (Sentinel Hill property) and then quickly donated it to the Napa Land trust so it will never be developed.
 And later they donated five million dollars to help purchase the 3,000 acre Wildlake Ranch.
 After their donation the name of this property became known as the Dunn-Wildlake Preserve.
 This is the refreshing type of philosophy they have in regard to keeping a natural balance between native vegetation and vineyards on Howell Mountain.

-During several visits, we have walked some of their vineyard blocks; across each of their vineyards the vines are planted at an elevation of approximately 1800 to 2000 feet.
-Their vineyards do not dominate the landscape like on the valley floor – rather there is plenty of nearby forest land.
+During several visits, we have walked some of their vineyard blocks; across each of their vineyards the vines are planted at an elevation of approximately 1,800 to 2,150 feet.
+Their vineyards do not dominate the landscape like on the valley floor – rather there is plenty of surrounding forest land.
 Yields on the mountain are generally low, usually no more than 2 tons per acre.

-Today the family farms 43 acres of vines spread over 5 distinctive Howell Mountain sites, four of which they own.
-Under their ownership is the Alta Terra Vineyard which was the original vineyard the family purchased in 1978 and previously was called the Trailer Vineyard, Lake Vineyard next to the physical winery which is primarily Cabernet Sauvignon but also has some small blocks of Petite Sirah and Peloursin (along with Syrah, one of the parent grapes of Petite Sirah), Park Muscatine Vineyard and their most recent acquisition in 2018, Eagle Summit Vineyard.
+Today the family farms 42 acres of vines spread over 5 distinctive Howell Mountain sites, four of which they own.
+Under their ownership is Alta Terra Vineyard which was the original vineyard the family purchased in 1978 and previously was called the Trailer Vineyard based on an old trailer that was previously parked here next to a pump; the vineyard name was changed in 2013 when they replanted it.
+In addition, they own Lake Vineyard next to the physical winery at about 1,800 feet in elevation planted primarily to Cabernet Sauvignon but also to some small blocks of Petite Sirah and Peloursin (along with Syrah, one of the parent grapes of Petite Sirah), Park Muscatine Vineyard and their most recent acquisition in 2018, Eagle Summit Vineyard.
+The Dunn’s don’t own Frank Vineyard but have managed it since 1979; this site is named in honor of Henry Frank.

 Incidentally Charles’ brother Leonard and his wife Draselle purchased property in Atlas Peak off of Soda Canyon in 1998.
 For several years after Leonard’s passing, Draselle and her son Tom produced wine from their own property bottled as Muscatine Vineyard.